-Traps used were Victor 1.5 Soft Catch traps within the WCHNP and Victor 1.5, #1.75 and #3 within the City of Albany reserves.
+Traps used were Victor 1.5 Soft Catch traps within the WCHNP and Victor 1.5, #1.75 and #3 as well as Bridger #2 within the City of Albany reserves.
 Trapping in WCHNP consisted of using raised platform traps due to the requirements of DBCA to minimise captures of non-target fauna.
-A total of eight (8) traps were used.
+A total of 15 traps were used on WCHNP.

-Trapping was undertaken simultaneously on the City of Albany reserves between WCHNP and Torndirrup National Park, with 15 foot-hold traps and five (5) cage traps used.
-Trap set was using typical Animal Pest Management Services methods and proprietary fox and feral cat lures.
+Trapping was undertaken simultaneously on the City of Albany reserves that were situated between WCHNP and Torndirrup National Park, with a total of 15 foot-hold traps and five (5) cage traps used.
+Trap set was using typical Animal Pest Management Services methods and used our proprietary fox and feral cat lures.